 Conjugating verbs in the future tense in Spanish

-Notice that it is necessary to use “tilde” over the some of the last vowels in some of the future forms of verbs in Spanish, for example: “vivirá” (will live) o “comerán” (will eat).
+Notice that it is necessary to use “tilde” over some of the last vowels in some of the future forms of verbs in Spanish, for example: “vivirá” (will live) o “comerán” (will eat).
 Here are some examples of sentences with the future tense in Spanish following the rules we presented above.

 HABLAR – Yo hablaré con ella mañana.